w-lfpup/wctk-js/docs/events.md

 ### Controller

-Below is an example of the `Events` controller.
+Here is an example of using the `Events` controller.

 ```ts
 import { Events, Wc } from "wctk";